In November 2015, I designed and ran a customised Knowledge Café for about 100 managers at Johnson & Johnson in Cork, Ireland.

 First, I described the normal Café process and then how I was modifying it for the day.

-- Each of the four Cafés were totally separate.
+- Each of the four Cafés was totally separate.

 - There would be four themes and four corresponding trigger questions, one for each Café.
-I would talk briefly to each theme and pose the questions before we started.
+I would talk briefly about each theme and pose the questions before we started.

 - There would be 3 rounds of small group conversation, 10 minutes each – usual Café style.

 - Each Café would then form a circle in their corner or the room around their tables and have a whole group conversation for another 10 minutes or so.

 - We would then come back together in the room and each Café host would do a 4-minute report back on what was discussed in their Café.Report backs do not normally form part of Knowledge Café but it was felt that they were needed here so that everyone got a feel for the conversations that had taken part in the Cafés in which they had not taken part and that 4 minutes from each host was not too heavy a burden.